profectus-engine/profectus-docs/docs/guide/recipes/prestige.md

 }));
 ```

-And then we can modify the convert button to trigger the reset:
+Then, modify the convert button to trigger the reset:

 ```ts
 onClick() {